stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 classic portals.
 On the eastern side they were set high over basements with railed double flights of stone steps, and the young Charles could picture them as they were when the street was new, and red heels and periwigs set off the painted pediments whose signs of wear were now becoming so visible.

- Westward the hill dropped almost as steeply as above, down to the old "Town Street " that the founders had laid out at the river's edge in 1636.
+Westward the hill dropped almost as steeply as above, down to the old _"Town Street"_ that the founders had laid out at the river's edge in 1636.
 Here ran innumerable little lanes with leaning, huddled houses of immense antiquity; and fascinated though he was, it was long before he dared to thread their archaic verticality for fear they would turn out a dream or a gateway to unknown terrors.
 He found it much less formidable to continue along